 3. Talk regularly about school over dinner during the holidays.
 Encourage your kids to talk about how they’re feeling and, if they have back to school nerves, let them know it is perfectly normal to feel that way.

-5. If you like, you could do a practice run to school before it starts; this takes away the ‘unknown’ element about starting school.
-Get up, have breakfast, get dressed and leave the house exactly as you will be during term-time, a great way to reduce back to school nerves.
+5. You could do a practice run to school before it starts; this takes away the ‘unknown’ element about starting school.
+Get up, have breakfast, get dressed and leave the house exactly as you will be during term-time.
+A great way to reduce back to school nerves.

 6. Some children respond well to schedules – you could try drawing up a morning timetable with your child’s help.
 Work backwards from the time you need to leave and decide when your child needs to have breakfast, dress, brush teeth and so forth.